Short overview of the reception system

 • in case of complications of the sanitary and epidemiological situation at the point.

 The stay in the TAC is not limited by the legislation.
-Asylum seekers as well as beneficiaries of international protection with valid documents can prolong their stay in TAC every six months.[2]
+Asylum applicants as well as beneficiaries of international protection with valid documents can prolong their stay in TAC every six months.[2]
 TAC residents are provided with a food package on a regular basis.
-The three existing TACs in Ukraine offer reception spaces for 421 persons in total which do not cover the existing needs for housing.
+The three existing TACs in Ukraine offer reception spaces for 421 persons in total, which do not cover the existing needs for housing.
 Moreover, after the full-scale invasion, TACs have also been used to accommodate internally displaced persons.

 [1] Section I(6) Regulations on Temporary Accommodation Centres for Refugees.